VET Student Loans at NCAT RTO 6736

 You may be eligible to apply for a capped loan under the federal VET Student Loans scheme.
+VET Student Loans are only available for diplomas and higher qualifications.

 The maximum payable loan for Diploma of Photography and Photo Imaging is $16,788.
 The maximum payable loan for the Diploma of Visual Arts is $16,788.